aweymo-ui/vra_2025/content/4_findings.md

 <br>

 My biggest take away from working on these tools is to seek out models working in parallel disciplines which may be much more well funded than the archives.
 I "developed" these tools so far as I implemented an infrastructure for different machine learning and neural network models to produce outputs in the format that best serves our preservation needs at U of I, but the development of those models took so much more time and technical expertise than I will ever have as a librarian.
-That said, if we can identify these these parallel applications in better funded commercial spaces that have analogues to our materials, we can leverage them to create open source, scalable tools for digital processing and increase the efficiency and accuracy of our archival practices.
+That said, if we can identify these these parallel applications in better funded commercial spaces that have analogues to our materials, we can leverage them to create open source, scalable tools for digital processing to increase the efficiency of our archival practices.

 <br>